Gabya06/datascience/LogisticRegression/README.md

 ![](https://github.com/gabya06/datascience/blob/master/LogisticRegression/gaby_assets/joint.png)

-###Logistic regression using $L_1$ penalty - yields spare coefficients.
+###Logistic regression using L1 penalty - yields spare coefficients.

-Here we explore the different results and predictions in the training and test set.
+Here I explored the different results and predictions in the training and test set.

-The coefficient plot shows that when the regularization penalty $C$ is set to
-$1.0$ (default), the largest coefficients correspond to smoke (yes/no), race (black, white or other.) and ptl (history of premature labor).
+The coefficient plot shows that when the regularization penalty C is set to 1.0 (default), the largest coefficients correspond to smoke (yes/no), race (black, white or other.) and ptl (history of premature labor).

-However, when we decrease $C$ to $0.01$, the largest coefficient remaining corresponds to lwt and the others are nearly 0.
+However, when we decrease C to 0.01, the largest coefficient remaining corresponds to lwt and the others are nearly 0.

-    #L1 model for Logistic Regression - use L1 Penalty for sparse coefficients
+    *L1 model for Logistic Regression*
     l1 = linear_model.LogisticRegression(penalty ='l1', C=1.0, fit_intercept = True)
     # fit l1 model to data
     l1.fit(x,y)